 Ladder for an Above Ground Pool

 The Bestway pool and our old Intex pool both came with ladders.
 I am very excited to have a new ladder.
 Our old pool ladder had seen better days.
 It was getting quite rusty and a bit wobbly.
 If our pool hadn’t busted last year, I definitely would have had to spring for a new ladder this year.
 It was getting a little scary.
 If you are having this issue, I put a link to a good inexpensive ladder on amazon (Just click on the picture of the ladder below for current info).
 I kept holding out, hoping to find one at a yard sale or something.
 I don’t know why.
 Safety is way more important than 50 or 60 bucks.
 I’m just such a cheapskate sometimes.
 Don’t be like me.
 Last year we had to prop up our ladder with pallets for support.
 Lame.
-Click the image below for link and current pricing information.
+Click the image of the ladder above for link and current pricing information.

 The Pool Pump